Postshot

 Game developer

-Outcome: A photorealistic 3D tree asset ready for your game scene in under 15 minutes, with full local control and no cloud uploads.
+Outcome: A detailed, real-world environment asset for your game, built in minutes, with full control and no cloud dependencies.

 VFX artist